A luxurious and charming country house just waiting to be discovered, Gliffaes Country House Hotel is one of the best luxury hotels in South Wales.

 The Drawing Room

 This room is one of my favourite parts of Gliffaes.
-It is decorated in a rich red colour with contrasting white pillars and cornices.
+The walls are a rich red colour with contrasting white pillars and cornices.

 The drawing room has several comfortable sofas and chairs to relax in, and wood panelling on the walls adds to the opulence of the room.
 A writing desk sits in one corner, and there are a number of beautiful antique chests around the room.